frslabs/octus-ios/README.md

   | Document.IMG_A | CROP          |      2          |
   | Document.IMG_H | CROP          |      2          |
   | Document.IMG_V | CROP          |      2          |

+   Note: In case of MRTD, DocumentSide = 2 only appicable for Indian passport with address

 ## Help